BSA AML Compliance

 Since 1970, Congress has enacted multiple measures to hinder criminal money laundering.
-At the foundation of it all is the Bank Secrecy Act (BSA), which requires traditional banks, credit unions and thrifts, as well as non-bank financial institutions, securities dealers and money services businesses, to keep specific records of events that could signal the occurrence of money laundering.
+At the foundation of it all is the Bank Secrecy Act (BSA), which requires traditional banks, credit unions and thrifts, as well as non-bank financial institutions, securities dealers and money services businesses, to perform anti-money laundering checks and to keep specific records of events that could signal the occurrence of money laundering.

 The Financial Crimes Enforcement Network (FinCEN) is the administrator of BSA.
 Over the years, BSA has been strengthened through subsequent anti-money laundering (AML) laws.
 This includes parts of USA PATRIOT Act compliance, which focus on money laundering in the form of terrorist financing.

-AML/BSA compliance demands strong risk assessment and control of activities typically associated with money laundering.
-BSA/AML regulations require financial institutions to record and/or report on cash purchases of negotiable instruments, cash transactions exceeding $10,000 and suspicious activity that might indicate money laundering, tax evasion or other crimes.
-Failure to do so risks reputational damage and civil monetary penalties.
+AML BSA compliance demands strong risk assessment and control of activities typically associated with money laundering.
+BSA AML regulations require financial institutions to record and/or report on cash purchases of negotiable instruments, cash transactions exceeding $10,000 and suspicious activity that might indicate money laundering, tax evasion or other crimes.
+Failure to perform necessary BSA audits risks reputational damage and civil monetary penalties.